Few-shot Personalized Saliency Prediction Based on Interpersonal Gaze Patterns

-For predicting the PSMs of the $P$ training persons, the multi-task CNN \cite{yin2017multi} is adopted by referring to the previous study \cite{xu2017beyond, xu2018personalized} in the proposed method.
-Concretely, we prepare the training images $\bm{X}_n \in \mathbb{R}^{d_1 \times d_2 \times d_3}$ ($n=1,2,\dots,N$; $N$ being the number of training images) and its USM $\bm{U}(\bm{X}_n)\in \mathbb{R}^{d_1 \times d_2}$, where $d_1 \times d_2$ and $d_3$ are the size of the image the color channel, respectively.
-For effectively obtaining the predicted PSMs of training persons, the previous study \cite{xu2017beyond, xu2018personalized} adopts the specific approach, that is, predicting the difference map $\bm{M}(\bm{X})_p \in \mathbb{R}^{d_1 \times d_2}$ ($p=1,2,\dots,P$) between the USM and PSM as $\bm{M}(\bm{X})_p = \bm{S} (\bm{X})_p - \bm{U}(\bm{X})$, where $\bm{S} (\bm{X})_p$ is the PSM of $p$th training person based on eye-tracking data for the image $\bm{X}$.
-Next, to simultaneously predict PSMs of training persons, we construct the multi-task CNN consisting of one image encoder and $P$ PSM decoders, and optimize its trainable parameters by minimizing the following objective function:
+where $\bm{S} (\bm{X})_p$ denotes the PSM of the $p$th training person based on the eye-tracking data for the image $\bm{X}$.
+Next, to simultaneously predict the PSMs of training persons, we construct a multi-task CNN consisting of one image encoder and $P$ PSM decoders and optimize their trainable parameters by minimizing the following objective function: